Zeigis/landing-page-project/README.md

 Through this project I hope to use all that I've learned in the past couple of weeks into a landing page website.

 I hope you enjoy!

+Boy in Spiderman Costume Photo by Pavel Danilyuk @rocketmann_team